standw7/ChemECar/README.md

 To easily install the required packages and set up the environment needed to run this script, run the following lines of code (in order)

 1. conda create -n chemcar python=3.11
+2. conda activate chemcar
-2. conda install matplotlib pandas numpy pytorch jupyter torchvision -c pytorch
+3. conda install matplotlib pandas numpy pytorch jupyter torchvision -c pytorch
-3. pip install ax-platform
+4. pip install ax-platform